suryawebdev/react-complete-guide/README.md

                     <div key="i2" >something2</div>]

 //In react 16.2 and later it did provided with Aux component to wrap adjacent elements in render using React.Fragment

+//HOC: Higher Order Components
+    //Because it just wraps another components
+    //Usually these doesn't have any stylings as well